uzh/sc-ansible/bemovi-install/REAMDE.md

 Bemovi ansible script
 =====================

-This ansible script will install `bemovi <http://bemovi.info/>`_ on a Ubuntu distribution, including all dependencies.
+This ansible script will install [bemovi](http://bemovi.info/) on a Ubuntu distribution, including all dependencies.

 This ansible script also include the ParticleLinker module.
-If you use the ParticleLinker in a publication, please cite:
+If you use the ParticleLinker in a publication, please cite

     I. F. Sbalzarini and P. Koumoutsakos.
 Feature Point Tracking and